Dan Sullivan (critic): Academic work and conferences

 Sullivan was devoted to mentoring and teaching theater writers, and was a founding member of the Critics Institute, which in 1968 became part of the annual Playwrights Conference of Eugene O'Neill Theater Center.
 The conference is a place where playwrights, actors, and directors gather, and where playwrights learn their craft as new plays are read and developed.
-Jones, Chris.
-"Dan Sullivan: Friend of Audiences, Mentor of Critics;Theater critic for the Los Angeles Times for 22 years, and longtime leader of the O’Neill Critics Institute, Sullivan was an old school newspaperman and a tireless teacher of the craft".
-American Theater.
-October 17, 2022 The Critics Institute was founded with the belief that theater critics played a part in the theatrical experience, and could learn and benefit from the conference experience.
+The Critics Institute was founded with the belief that theater critics played a part in the theatrical experience, and could learn and benefit from the conference experience.

 At the first meeting of the Critics Institute, a play was read, and received a negative reaction from one of the critics.
 This angered the playwright, because he felt his play had been misunderstood.
 The playwright was also bothered by the fact that Sullivan was taking notes, for his next-day column in The New York Times.
 In that column, Sullivan would include a description of the critical reactions to the play.

 The next session of that inaugural meeting of the Critics Institute involved a different playwright; and it began with the playwright pulling out a gun, pointing it at Sullivan and his fellow critics, and saying that he was "ready for them".
 This was meant as a joke, though no one laughed.
 At the end of the 1968 conference the playwrights were united in opposition the inclusion of critics.
 Things improved as the conference continued to develop and learn, and the Critics Institute was not alone in encountering fraught relationships among the various disciplines in the conference setting.
 Sullivan was the director of the Critics Institute from 1999 to 2013.

-Sullivan co-founded the American Theater Critics Association, and created the organization's statement of purpose: To increase communication among American theater critics, to encourage freedom of expression in the theater and theater criticism, to advance the standards of theater by advancing the standard of theater criticism, to increase public awareness of the theater as an important nation resource, and to "reaffirm the individual critic's right to disagree with his colleagues on all matters including the above".Speaking to the association in 1998, Sullivan said:
+Sullivan co-founded the American Theater Critics Association, and created the organization's statement of purpose: To increase communication among American theater critics, to encourage freedom of expression in the theater and theater criticism, to advance the standards of theater by advancing the standard of theater criticism, to increase public awareness of the theater as an important nation resource, and to "reaffirm the individual critic's right to disagree with his colleagues on all matters including the above".
+Speaking to the association in 1998, Sullivan said:

 Sullivan taught arts reviewing and reporting at the University of Minnesota School of Journalism.